radrich/richarmstrong.net/_posts/2020-03-03-100-web-characters.md

 The 100 Web Characters project is a collection of 100 illustrated (and sometimes animated) characters and their stories.
 Each illustrated character is based on a web or technology term, and is accompanied by a hand-written story of who they are, and what they get up to.

 Each character will be available as a 1/1 NFT on the Avalanche blockchain.
-The characters, and their stories, are also available in hardcover book and eBook format.
+The characters, and their stories, are also available in hardcover and eBook format.

 ## Origins
 I illustrated the characters and wrote the first version of all their stories during the [official 100 Day Project in 2019.](https://www.the100dayproject.org/) I posted the character along with their story to Instagram each day.
 After the 100 days I decided to hand-write each of the stories and make a book out of it!
 Why!?
 Because I absolutely loved the project!
 Coming up with the stories and illustrating the characters in Procreate was a blast.
 And I wanted them to exist in real life for people to experience on a coffee table, or as a bedtime story.